 Who needs encouragement?
 I believe we all need it, although some more than others.
-The first encouraging thing we can do is to acknowledge when someone is struggling.
-I believe the simplest human action is to not look away and dare to feel some of the pain the other person is going through.
+The first encouraging thing we can do is notice when someone is struggling.
+I believe the simplest human action is to not look away and empathize with the person in need.
 It is hard to be of any encouragement, unless we try to put ourselves in another person’s shoes.
 If we avoid this step, all we can offer are empty words.
 Worse yet, we find nothing useful to say.
 Our silence breeds ignorance and in a worse-case-scenario kills people, as it presently happens in our country.

-We have a homegrown problem that spreads its poison worldwide, and it’s called racism.
+We have a homegrown problem that has spread its poison throughout the history of mankind, and it’s called racism.
 World War II is no longer fresh on our minds, but the horrors of holocaust are immortalized in movies, photo footage and written testimonies.
-Unfortunately, similar human atrocities have continued in the modern world.
+Unfortunately, similar human atrocities have continued on in the modern world.

 We have mountains to climb and overcome.
 Racism is a major mountain of collective hate.
 If hate is targeted to certain groups of people, it is like a boomerang that comes back and hits us in the face.
 If we hate people groups, in some fashion we also hate ourselves.
 If we feel the need to distinguish ourselves via the color of our skin then we really don’t like ourselves very much and we fail to understand how much God loves each and every one of us.